rudderlabs/rudder-transformer/CONTRIBUTING.md

 * When developing a **source integration**, you’ll be transforming your events data received from the source to this specification.
 * When developing a **destination integration**, you’ll be parsing the event data according to this event spec and transforming it to your destination’s data spec.

-Follow through the next sections to learn about developing a "source integration"
+Follow through the next sections to learn about developing a new **source integration**

 * [Overview of integration development journey](#overview-of-integration-development-journey)
 * [1.
 Setup rudder-transformer and understand the code structure](#1-setup-rudder-transformer-and-understand-the-code-structure)